SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 If a ``where`` clause is present, the *statements* within the relevant case are executed only if the value of the *control expression* matches one of the patterns of the case and the expression of the ``where`` clause evaluates to ``true``.
-For instance, a *control expression* matches the case in the example below only if it is a tuple that contains two elements of the same value, such as ``(1, 1)``.
+For example, a *control expression* matches the case in the example below only if it is a tuple that contains two elements of the same value, such as ``(1, 1)``.

 .. testcode:: switch-case-statement